-Panettone Bread Pudding is a great recipe for re-purposing leftover Panettone.
-Top it with buttery brandy sauce for something really special.
+Panettone Bread Pudding is a great recipe for re-purposing leftover panettone.
+Top it off with a brandy-spiked toffee sauce to make it extra special and indulgent.

 More Holiday Sweets